 If you are interested in becoming a part of the Safe Stalls network, please:

-1. Download one or more of these applications
+1. Fill out one or more of these applications

 Equine veterinarians who are AAEP members are encouraged to apply for the Safe Stalls program.

-Safe Stalls needs certified and uncertified farriers can apply to be a Safe Stalls partner.
+Safe Stalls needs certified and uncertified farriers, who can apply to be a Safe Stalls partner.
 All farriers should be experienced and must provide references.

 The Safe Stalls program is looking for certified equine dentists.
 Please note on your application if you are also a veterinarian or work with a particular veterinarian.

-Those with acreage, barns, or paddocks can help save horses by housing them on your property for a predetermined amount of time.
+If you have acreage, barns or paddocks, you can help save horses by housing them on your property for a predetermined amount of time.
 We will negotiate cost of feed and care with landowners.

 We will review your application and contact you regarding your interest in the program.
 When a need arises, we can contact you with information about any rescue in your area, and ask what you might be able to provide at that time.

-Roy Halladay, star pitcher for the Philadelphia Phillies, and his wife Brandy adopted a horse from an HSUS raid in 2010.
+Roy Halladay, former star pitcher for the Philadelphia Phillies, and his wife, Brandy, adopted a horse from an HSUS raid in 2010.
 Their passion to help horses has only increased, and the Safe Stalls program is spearheaded by The Humane Society of the United States and The Halladay Family Foundation.